wilsonmar/wilsonmar.github.io/_posts/2021-04-08-enterprise-software.md

 Here are the <strong>concerns</strong> addressed by those requests:

-## 1. Automation for large numbers of people and objects
+## 1. Automation for large numbers of people and data

    The top 500 publicly-traded stocks in the US are listed (by price times shares traded) by Standard and Poors in their "S&P 500 index".
 There is also a Russell index of the top 3000 stocks.
 There are also many large privately-held corporations.
+But financial indexes are not the only definition of enterprise.

-The largest employer in the world is <a target="_blank" href="https://www.wikiwand.com/en/List_of_largest_employers">U.S. Department of Defense at 3.2 people, and Walmart at 2.2 million (1.3 million in the United States), about the same as Amazon</a>.
+   At the top of the <a target="_blank" href="https://www.wikiwand.com/en/List_of_largest_employers">list of the largest employers in the world</a> is U.S. Department of Defense at 3.2 million people, followed by China's military, then Walmart at 2.2 million (1.3 million in the United States), about the same as Amazon.

-   That scale means enterprise workers get value from <strong>batch</strong> (bulk) export, import, and processing.
+   Sheer <strong>scale</strong> means enterprise workers get value from <strong>batch</strong> (bulk) export, import, and processing.

    To keep support costs down, <strong>self-service</strong> apps are a big deal.